Panixara/My-Portfolio/README.md

 Data Science and Innovation Projects

 ### Education
-Third year - B.Sc.
+Third year in B.Sc.
 (Data Science and Innovation) current G.P.A. - 3.61

 ### Skills